Left to right: Pattern, no pattern & blue shop towels. Trust me, it makes a world of difference.

 Finally, I settled on something.

-Suddenly, a man next to me says this: "You don't want to buy those.
+Suddenly, a man next to me said: "You don't want to buy those.
 Those aren't on sale.
 These are on sale!"
 He did this as he held up another brand.

 I was at a loss of what to say.
 "Um, thank you!"
 I said with a smile.
 "But I'm shopping for a certain pattern."

-His eyes went wide and he forced a smile.
-Then he quickly turned his shopping cart around and probably b-lined to the exit.
+His eyes went wide as he forced a smile.
+Then, he quickly turned his shopping cart around and hurried to the exit.

-Here's why I am the world's pickiest paper towel shopper:
+Here's why I'm a picky paper towel shopper:

 1. Pattern: It's all about the pattern.
-Think about it: The pattern on my paper towel will imprint itself on my canvas.
-Wether it's diamonds, circles or bows, choose wisely.
+Think about it: The pattern on my paper towel will imprint itself on my canvas: Diamonds, circles or bows.

 3. Blue Shop Towels: Too absorbent.
 They pick up way too much water and paint.